kharrigian/ehr-stigma/README.md

 ## Other Functionalities

 Although the API shown above should be sufficient for most purposes, this repository contains a substantial amount of additional code which some users may find helpful.
 This includes scripts which may be used to reproduce our published results.
 The bash files contained in `jobs/` showcase most of the functionalities.
 Please see the [README](jobs/README.md) file for more information about each set of commands.

+## License

+Code, models, and data are released under the *PhysioNet Credentialed Health Data License* (Version 1.5.0).
+You may only use these resources for non-commercial, scientific research purposes.